-CASE STUDIES

-A global collection of clinical case studies on the dietary management of functional gastrointestinal disorders with Aptamil Comfort and Aptamil Anti-Regurgitation (AR) formulas
+CASE STUDIES A global collection of clinical case studies on the dietary management of functional gastrointestinal disorders with Aptamil Comfort and Aptamil Anti-Regurgitation (AR) formulas

-NUTRICIA

-COLIC AND CONSTIPATION

-COMFOR

-FROM 6 TO 12 MONTHS

-Aptam

-Aptamil Comfort and Aptamil AR are Food for Special Medical Purposes (FSMPs) for use under medical supervision, after full consideration of all suitable options for feeding including breast feeding.
-Accurate at time of publication, May 2023.
+For healthcare professionals only, not for distribution to general public.
+IMPORTANT NOTICE: Aptamil AR and Aptamil Comfort are Food for Special Medical Purposes (FSMPs), must be used under medical supervision after full consideration of all feeding options by the healthcare professional including breastfeeding.
+Accurate at time of publication, July 2024